 Located in the southernmost tip of Thailand, Hat Yai straddles the border between Malaysia and Thailand - it’s no wonder that this underrated city is so popular with Malaysians and Singaporeans.
 Although less renowned than bigger Thai destinations like Bangkok and Krabi, Hat Yai is nevertheless a bustling commercial and tourism hub with scores of shopping, dining and relaxing for tourists to enjoy.
-There’s also a treasure trove of night markets and delicious street food that awaits you - what better way is there to explore Hat Yai than through its food?
+There are several Muslim-friendly hotels in Hat Yai for your accommodation needs.
+If you prefer to travel on a budget, there are budget-friendly accommodations in Hat Yai as well.
+A treasure trove of night markets and delicious street food awaits you - what better way is there to explore Hat Yai than through its food?
 Here’s a list of nine spots for halal breakfast options in Hat Yai, Thailand.

 1. Salma Restaurant

 Salma Restaurant is a cosy space that offers a delicious rendition of Malay and Thai cuisine.
 It’s also centrally located at Lee Garden Plaza, which is one of the main tourist districts of the city.
 Hop over to Salma for a nice break from the shopping, and don’t leave without trying their unassuming fish porridge - a comforting, tasty concoction layered with generous slices of fish.
 Prices might be on the high side, although the quality and portion size make up for it.
 Nevertheless, be prepared to wait a while for your food as the service is notoriously slow.
 You know it’s true - good things come to those who wait, after all.

 Address: 85/3 Thanon Prachathipat, 90110 Hat Yai, Thailand

 Opening hours: Sun - Thu: 7am - 9pm; Fri - Sat: 7am - 10pm

 2. Hamid Restaurant